thuang6/platform-resource-manager/README.md

      cd eris
      ```

-3. Prepare workload configuration file.
+3. Prepare the workload configuration file.

-    To use the resource manager tool, you must provide a workload configuration
+    To use the Intel® PRM tool, you must provide a workload configuration
     `json` file in advance.
 Each row in the file describes name, id, type (Best-Effort, Latency-Critical), request CPU count of one task (Container).

 The following is an example file demonstrating the file format.